jennadar/5G-Core-Implementation-Using-Slicing/README.md

 <a id="UERANSIM"></a>
 <h2 align="Left">2.2: UERANSIM </h2>
-UERANSIM is an open source 5G UE & 5G RAN (gNodeB) implementation.
+UERANSIM is an open-source 5G UE & 5G RAN (gNodeB) implementation.
 It can be considered as a 5G mobile phone and a base station in basic terms.
 There are 3 main interfaces in UE/RAN perspective,

 - Control Interface (between RAN and AMF)